vanhoutenbos/ga/docs/monthly-cost-estimate.md

 ## Multi-API Architecture Analysis

-Our architecture includes both Node.js Express API Gateway and .NET 8 Azure Functions components.
+Our architecture uses Azure Functions (.NET 8) directly connected to Supabase for database and authentication.
 This section discusses the cost-benefit considerations of this approach:

 ### Benefits of Multi-API Architecture